srp/julia/doc/manual/metaprogramming.rst

 assigned to the global variable ``x``.

-Since expressions are just :obj:`Expr` objects which can be constructed programmatically and then evaluated, one can, from within Julia code, dynamically generate arbitrary code which can then be run using :func:`eval`.
+Since expressions are just :obj:`Expr` objects which can be constructed programmatically and then evaluated, it is possible to dynamically generate arbitrary code which can then be run using :func:`eval`.
 Here is a simple example:

 .. doctest::

     julia> a = 1;

-    julia> ex = Expr(:call, :+,a,:b)
+    julia> ex = Expr(:call, :+, a, :b)
     :(1 + b)

     julia> a = 0; b = 2;